How to Start Over After a Flood or Fire (Natural or Unnatural Disaster)

 a) the most expensive and

 TIP: Quotes are free (and if not, then I would look elsewhere).
-For the big dollar items get at least 2 quotes.
+For the big dollar items get at least TWO quotes.
 Tell each supplier you are getting multiple quotes so they know to bring their ‘A’-game and don’t just assume they have your business/money.

-And don’t just choose the cheapest because it’s the cheapest, choose the company/brand that stands behind their product, has a good reputation and that you are 100% comfortable with.
+Also, don’t just choose the cheapest because it’s the cheapest, choose the company/brand that stands behind their product, has a good reputation and that you are 100% comfortable with.

 Main Product #1 Countertops